piqoni/inxidents/README.md

 - **expectedCode**: This is the expected http status code returned from the endpoint.
 - **httpMethod**: OPTIONAL - write POST if you are testing POST http Methods.
 - **containsString**: OPTIONAL - Check if given string exists in the response body.
 Value type, string: "FAQ"
 - **disableAlerts**: OPTIONAL - For some services one might want only the dashboard and not alerts, set true to those, default is false.
+- **userAgent**: OPTIONAL - Set custom user-agent to requests checking the services.

 3. To get Slack alerts, add an environmental variable called **SLACK_WEBHOOK_URL** containing the incoming slack webhook url.
 [More info on it here](https://api.slack.com/messaging/webhooks)

 ## Deploy on fly.io